LuchoEskimo/LuchoCopter/README.md

 - `motors.c`: this file allows us to drive motors through ESCs, using the timers 0 and 2
 - `usart.c`: it provides functions to use the USART module of the Atmega328p
-- `i2c.c` (WIP): with its functions, we can use the TWI module of the Atmega328p as a Master
+- `i2c.c`: with its functions, we can use the TWI module of the Atmega328p as a Master
-- `mpu9150.c` (not implemented): library which provide the functions to get inertial informations about the quadcopter
+- `mpu9150.c` (WIP): library which provide the functions to get inertial informations about the quadcopter
 - `imu.c` (not implemented): provides all the functions needed to obtain workable (ie. filtered and analysed) inertial informations